haproxytech/github-actions/check-commit/README.md

 ### Optional parameters

 The program accepts an optional parameter to specify the location (path) of the base of the git repository.
+This can be useful in certain cases where the checked-out repo is in a non-standard location within the CI environment, compared to the running path from which the check-commit binary is being invoked.